The Missing Cockpit

 Reading the Room

-For a cockpit to be useful it has to understand what it's looking at.
-And here's the surprising part: it doesn't need much.
+For a cockpit to be useful it has to understand what it's looking at, and the surprising part is how little that takes.

 Four states are enough.
 Inactive, working, needs input, error.
 That's the whole vocabulary.
-Which agent is thinking, which is waiting for you, which is stuck.
-Those four states, at a glance, across every project, change the entire experience.
+At a glance you know which agent is thinking and which one has gone quiet waiting on you, and seeing those states across every project changes the whole experience.

 You can get there without an LLM.
 Pattern-matching the terminal output is enough, and it's instant.
-The agent is "working" when output streams.
-It "needs input" when it asks a question and goes quiet.
-It's in "error" when the same failure repeats.
+The agent is "working" when output streams, "needs input" when it asks and goes quiet, in "error" when the same failure repeats.
 A loop is just the same error three times in a row.

-And once you have states, you want a narrative.
-Not "working" but "Editing auth module, 8 files, 2m."
-Not "error" but "Stuck: compile error (5x, 3m)."
-The raw state tells you the color; the narrative tells you whether to walk over.
+Once you have states, you want a narrative.
+"Working" becomes "Editing auth module, 8 files, 2m."
+"Error" becomes "Stuck: compile error (5x, 3m)."
+The raw state tells you the color.
+The narrative is the first line of an audit trail, the thing you read back later to decide whether the run can be trusted.

 The Activity Stream

-The feature I want most is the one I never find in these tools: a structured timeline of everything every agent did.
+The feature I want most is the one I never find: a structured timeline of everything every agent did.
 Files created, commands run, errors hit, tasks completed, sub-agents spawned.
 Across all projects.

-Because the real question, the one I ask twenty times a day, is: "Wait, what did the agent in project C do while I was focused on project A?"
-Today the answer is always the same: scroll up, read a wall of text, reconstruct it yourself.
+The real question, the one I ask twenty times a day, is "wait, what did the agent in project C do while I was on project A?"
+The answer is always the same: scroll up, read a wall of text, reconstruct it yourself.
+That reconstruction is the provenance question I chase in my eval work, where the test asks whether an agent can point to the source it used.
+A claim with no lineage is one you take on faith, and faith does not scale to seven terminals.

-A cockpit should do that reconstruction for you.
-Passively.
-No cooperation from the agent required.
-Just watch the output, extract the structure, keep the log.
+A cockpit should do that reconstruction for you, passively, with no cooperation from the agent: watch the output, extract the structure, keep the log.
+The log is the artifact.
+When something ships that shouldn't have, it tells you which agent, which command, and where it should have asked instead of guessing.

 The Brain and the Window

-I built a version of this for myself.
-A real one: a native app, a window with every project in a grid.
-It worked.
-And using it taught me the thing I didn't expect.
+I built a version of this for myself: a native app, a window with every project in a grid.
+It worked, and using it taught me the thing I didn't expect.

-The valuable part wasn't the window.
-It was what ran behind the window: the pattern matching, the state detection, the event extraction.
-The window was just one way to look at what that layer already knew.
+The valuable part turned out to be what ran behind the window: the pattern matching, the state detection, the event extraction.
+The window was just one way to read what that layer already knew.

-So the cockpit is really two things pretending to be one: an intelligence layer that watches and understands, and a rendering layer that shows it to you.
-And the moment you separate them, something clicks.
+So the cockpit is two things pretending to be one: an intelligence layer that watches and understands, and a rendering layer that shows it to you.
+Separate them and the watcher becomes the asset: a record that survives the window is one you can replay, diff, and audit after the fact.

-When observation lives inside a GUI, observation only happens while the GUI is open.
-Pull it out into something always-on, a daemon, infrastructure, like a database or a web server, and observation becomes continuous.
-The screen becomes just one client.
-A dashboard, a script, a notification, even another agent: anything can read the same stream.
+When observation lives inside a GUI, it only happens while the GUI is open, which leaves holes in the audit trail exactly where you looked away.
+Pull it out into something always-on, infrastructure on the order of a database, and observation becomes continuous.
+The screen is one client among many: a dashboard, a script, a notification, even another agent can read the same stream.

-A good mission control room has instruments that record whether or not anyone is watching the screens.
-The instruments are the real system.
-The screens are a convenience.
+A good mission control room keeps recording whether or not anyone is watching the screens.
+The instruments are the real system, and the screens are a convenience.

 So What?

-But sitting with the problem taught me something.
-It isn't that agents are hard to manage.
-It's that we don't even have the vocabulary for what managing them means.
-We borrow from DevOps (monitoring, orchestration), from management theory (delegation, oversight), from UX (dashboards, notifications), and none of it quite fits.
+Sitting with the problem taught me where the difficulty lives.
+Agents are easy to run.
+We have no shared vocabulary for what holding them to account looks like, so we borrow from DevOps (monitoring, orchestration), from management theory (delegation, oversight), from UX (dashboards, notifications), and every loan fits a little wrong.

 The cockpit is still missing.
-People are building it now, myself included, in the open, with others.
+People are building it now, myself included, in the open.
 I don't think it ends as an app.
 It ends as a layer: always-on, observing, indifferent to how you choose to look at it.
+Observability is the precondition for every reliability claim you might make about a fleet, because you cannot hold an agent to a standard you have no record of.
 The window is the easy part.
 The instruments are the work.